jersonlatorre/webcam-glass-app/README.md

-# webcam-tool
+# Glass

-Tool for making tutorials or video conferencing.
+Glass is an app made for making video conferences or video tutorials showing the screen and the webcam at the same time.

+It's free, Enjoy!